 We can roughly divide empirical research on attraction into four historical epochs: (1) pre-1960, (2) 1960s-1970s, (3) 1980-2005, and (4) 2005-present.
-Although social theory of human relations-including classic work on friendship (Aristotle, 330 BC/1991) and love (Capellanus, 1184/1960)-is millennia 22 old, the pre-1960s epoch included only a few empirical studies of attraction.
-23 Notable among these were studies on assortive mating (Harris, 1912), social popularity (Moreno, 1934), relationship power (Waller, 1938), mate prefer-25 ences (Hill, 1945), human sexuality (Kinsey, Pomeroy, & Martin, 1948; Kinsey, Pomeroy, Martin, & Gebhard, 1953), and the effects of physical proximity on 27 attraction (Festinger, Schachter, & Back, 1950).
-These studies did not cohere into an organized field of inquiry, but they set the stage for social psychologists 29 to pursue an intensive research emphasis on interpersonal attraction.
-30
+Although social theory of human relations-including classic work on friendship (Aristotle, 330 BC/1991) and love (Capellanus, 1184/1960)-is millennia old, the pre-1960s epoch included only a few empirical studies of attraction.
+Notable among these were studies on assortive mating (Harris, 1912), social popularity (Moreno, 1934), relationship power (Waller, 1938), mate preferences (Hill, 1945), human sexuality (Kinsey, Pomeroy, & Martin, 1948; Kinsey, Pomeroy, Martin, & Gebhard, 1953), and the effects of physical proximity on attraction (Festinger, Schachter, & Back, 1950).
+These studies did not cohere into an organized field of inquiry, but they set the stage for social psychologists to pursue an intensive research emphasis on interpersonal attraction.

 In the second epoch, approximately the 1960s and 1970s, research on attraction blossomed from a smattering of disparate findings to a major research area within social psychology.
 Newcomb (1961) and Byrne (1961) launched this epoch with landmark publications establishing the theoretical and methodological foundations for research linking similarity to attraction.
-Shortly thereafter, scholars investigated a broad range of attraction topics, including the effects of the target's physical attractiveness (Walster, Aronson, Abrahams, & Rottman, 1966; Huston, 1973), the effects of the perceiver's physiological arousal (Berscheid & Walster, 1974; Dutton & Aron, 1974), whether targets tend to reciprocate perceivers' attraction (Walster, Walster, Piliavin, & Schmidt, 2 1973), whether individuals who are "too perfect" are less likable than individuals who have benign imperfections (Aronson, Willerman, & Floyd, 1966), and whether perceivers are more attracted to targets who grow to like them over 6 time than to targets who have liked them from the beginning (Aronson & Linder, 1965).
-Indeed, the empirical yield of attraction research was substantial 7 enough to warrant a book entitled Interpersonal Attraction, which Berscheid and Walster first published in 1969 and revised in 1978.
-9
+Shortly thereafter, scholars investigated a broad range of attraction topics, including the effects of the target's physical attractiveness (Walster, Aronson, Abrahams, & Rottman, 1966; Huston, 1973), the effects of the perceiver's physiological arousal (Berscheid & Walster, 1974; Dutton & Aron, 1974), whether targets tend to reciprocate perceivers' attraction (Walster, Walster, Piliavin, & Schmidt, 1973), whether individuals who are "too perfect" are less likable than individuals who have benign imperfections (Aronson, Willerman, & Floyd, 1966), and whether perceivers are more attracted to targets who grow to like them over time than to targets who have liked them from the beginning (Aronson & Linder, 1965).
+Indeed, the empirical yield of attraction research was substantial enough to warrant a book entitled Interpersonal Attraction, which Berscheid and Walster first published in 1969 and revised in 1978.

-In the third epoch, from approximately 1980 to 2005, "The field of interper-10 sonal attraction, as an organized literature, largely faded into the background, supplanted but not replaced by a field called 'close relationships'" (Graziano & Bruce, 2008, p.
-272; see Berscheid, 1985; 💳 2007).
-For diverse reasons, including the skyrocketing divorce rates of the time, scholars became increasingly interested in 14 understanding what makes established relationships, such as marriages and dat-15 16 Fletcher & Overall, Chapter 4, this volume).
-Meanwhile, evolutionary psychology emerged as a new approach to studying interpersonal attraction and became influential in the absence of a coherent scholarly field of attraction (Buss, 1989; Bus 19 Schmitt, 1993; Gangestad & Simpson, 2000; see Maner & Kenrick, Chapter 13, 20 this volume).
-Evolutionarily oriented psychologists have launched many new 21 directions in attraction research, particularly regarding sex differences.
-22
+In the third epoch, from approximately 1980 to 2005, "The field of interpersonal attraction, as an organized literature, largely faded into the background, supplanted but not replaced by a field called 'close relationships'" (Graziano & Bruce, 2008, p.
+272; see Berscheid, 1985; Reis, 2007).
+For diverse reasons, including the skyrocketing divorce rates of the era, scholars became increasingly interested in understanding what makes established relationships, such as marriages and dating relationships, satisfying versus dissatisfying and stable versus unstable (see Fletcher & Overall, Chapter 13, this volume).
+Meanwhile, evolutionary psychology emerged as a new approach to studying interpersonal attraction and became influential in the absence of a coherent scholarly field of attraction (Buss, 1989; Buss & Schmitt, 1993; Gangestad & Simpson, 2000; see Maner & Kenrick, Chapter 17, this volume).
+Evolutionarily oriented psychologists have launched many new directions in attraction research, particularly regarding sex differences.

-The fourth epoch, from approximately 2005 to the present, has witnessed a resurgence of interest in attraction research, as scholars have capitalized on 24 technological and methodological advances in dating practices and social networking in the real world.
-For example, scholars have studied attraction through online da Fiore, Taylor, Mendelsohn, & Hearst, 2008; Hitsch, Hortaçsu, & Ariely, 2009; Sprecher, Schwartz, Harvey, & Hatfield, 2008), speed-dating (Finkel, Eastwick, & Matthews, 2007; Fisman, Iyengar, Kamenica, & Simonson, 2006; Kurzban & Weeden, 2005), and social networking Web sites (McKenna, 2008; Tong, Van Der Heide, Langwell, & Walther, 2008; Walther, Van Der Heide, Kim, Westerman, & Tong, 2008).
+The fourth epoch, from approximately 2005 to the present, has witnessed a resurgence of interest in attraction research, as scholars have capitalized on technological and methodological advances in dating practices and social networking in the real world.
+For example, scholars have studied attraction through online dating (Fiore, Taylor, Mendelsohn, & Hearst, 2008; Hitsch, Hortaçsu, & Ariely, in press; Sprecher, Schwartz, Harvey, & Hatfield, 2008), speed-dating (Finkel, Eastwick, & Matthews, 2007; Fisman, Iyengar, Kamenica, & Simonson, 2006; Kurzban & Weeden, 2005), and social networking Web sites (McKenna, 2008; Tong, Van Der Heide, Langwell, & Walther, 2008; Walther, Van Der Heide, Kim, Westerman, & Tong, 2008).
 Interest in these technological and methodological advances has helped fuel a broader renaissance of research on attraction, with many current approaches addressed in the recent Handbook of Relationship Initiation (Sprecher, Wenzel, & Harvey, 2008).